Eligibility Online Manual

 10. Public Assistance Reporting Information System (PARIS) Match Closures

 Beginning December 2020, the PARIS auto-closure batch was turned off due to further clarification of the Final FMAP Rule Published November 6, 2020.
-This will be turned back on when the national public health emergency has ended.

 If third party verification can be obtained to substantiate a client's residency in another state, these clients will be closed manually.